Bare root season continues through February

 Final Dormant Spraying is Due This Month

 The third and final dormant spraying to prevent leaf curl is due this month.
 Don’t delay.
 The final spray should be done before you see color in the flower buds.
 Usually mid February is a good time but watch your trees.
 If they start budding to bloom, get the spraying done before the buds open.
 Use copper and horticultural oil together in your sprayer.
 Use 1 ounce of liquicop and 2.5 ounces of horticultural oil together in 1 gallon of water.
 I spray all the deciduous trees in the orchard.
 It prevents leaf curl and also helps to prevent fireblight on pears and apples, although not completely, and greatly reduces the aphid and insect problems on all the trees.
 The third and final spraying is the most important one.
 You should have done two applications already and the final one should be done before flowers come out.
 I will be spraying the nursery orchard for the final time early next week to make sure I get it done before flowers start to show up.
 Apricots usually bloom early and I want to get them before they bloom.
 If you are behind on getting it done, get the second application done now, so you maybe can get the third on before the trees start to bloom.
-We have a period of dry right now so take advantage and get it done.
+We have a period of dry after Wednesday, so take advantage and get it done.
 Don’t put this off till it is too late.

 Also when you are spraying the dormant spray on your fruit trees, do your roses too.
 Stop the rose diseases before they start.